Sally Stanford: Politics and civic affairs

 In 1950, Stanford reopened the old Valhalla restaurant in Sausalito, California as the Valhalla and took up residency in Sausalito.
 The opening night was filled with music, lights, and notables from San Francisco and a few Sausalito "celebrities" as well.
+In 1953, Stanford invested in Peggy Tolk–Watkins' nightclub Tin Angel on the Embarcadero in San Francisco.

 With her new residency she became active in local civic affairs.
-She ran six times for the Sausalito City Council before winning election in 1972 and was elected mayor at 72.
+She ran six times for the Sausalito City Council before winning election in 1972 and was elected mayor in 1976.
 She also served as vice-president of the chamber of commerce and sponsored a little league team in 1976.

 In 1985, the City of Sausalito commissioned a drinking fountain to honor Sally and her dog Leland.
 Local potter Eric Norstad constructed a multiple-person drinking fountain with a basin inscribed with the words "Have a drink on Sally."
 The runoff poured to a long knee height basin that reads "Have a drink on Leland" for the dogs visiting the site.
 The drinking fountain is at the Sausalito Ferry Pier.

 Stanford died of a heart attack at 78 in Marin General Hospital.